 Russell Brand became a Catholic.

-Chris Williamson's channel, outside the manosphere, maybe, but saying, you know, is religion the new counterculture?
+Chris Williamson's channel, the Outside the Manosphere movie, but saying, you know, is religion the new kind of culture?

 Is church the new hip thing?

-Like that seems that, and that always struck me as weird that like the Tates, I don't know if they're still emphasizing that, but they were at one point kind of emphasizing that they were, they converted to Islam.
+Like that seems to, and that always struck me as weird that like the Tates, I don't know if they're still emphasizing it, but they were at one point kind of emphasizing that they were, they converted to Islam.

-Hooberman also got God pilled fairly close to around whenever the expose came out about his simultaneous exclusive relationships.
+held fairly close to around whenever the expose came out about his simultaneous exclusive relationship.

 So yeah, it's a good thing that God forgives sinners.

-And there's also that kind of, if you so, so choose to draw on that, there's the conservative ideological scaffolding that you can use to rationalize some of your pre-existing vibe-based beliefs.
+Yeah, and it's you can kind of wash away your past indiscretions and there's also that kind of if you so choose to draw on that there's the conservative ideological scaffolding that you can use to rationalize some of your pre-existing vibe-based beliefs.

-I think the manosphere really, where it's going with that generally, is you see this that adolescence was kind of this big thing where it became this cultural thing where we have to be all really worried because a kid's murdering someone in school and stuff.
+I think the manosphere really where it's going with that generally is you see this, adolescence was kind of this big thing where it became this cultural thing where we have to be all really worried because a kid's murdering someone in school and stuff it's like that's not really how the manosphere is manifesting in in the mainstream it's more that these kind of ideas that ideological ideas from the manosphere like the 8020 rule 16 to 24 men i've got the statistic 31 of 16 to 24 men believe in the 80 8020 rule according

-They believe that women, a majority of women, are just attracted to a very small subset of men.
+to an ipsos survey they believe that women a majority of women are just attracted to a very small subset of men.

 Half of that age group also think feminism's gone too far.